Jonathan43551/Toxin/README.md

 Step 1:
 	Create a copy of the working OSM_NEO code, File > Save As...
 Step 2:
-	Replace the whole file with the following code.
+	Replace the whole file with the following code: from the first /* down to the bottom }// diov Loop Step 3:
-Step 3:
 	Upload to each of your chips.
 Step 4: